Jepey/weekendstatus/README.md

-# weekendstatus
+# Weekend Loading Status Calculator
-Little project that is all about showing you the current loading percentage of the weekend.
+A website that is all about showing you the current loading percentage of the weekend.